sandeshATH/Gitan-Admin-Panel/admin-panel/README.md

 The API always responds with `{ client }`, `{ clients }`, or `{ message }` envelopes.
 Validation failures surface as `400/422`, missing records emit `404`, and unexpected errors return `500`.

 ## Data & Security
-- Client data lives in `clients.json` within the configured data directory.
-Reads/writes run through a PID-based lock file to prevent corruption during concurrent deployments.
+- Client data lives in the `gitan_clients` table inside Postgres.
+The API lazily creates the table/index if they do not exist, which makes local setup easy.
-- Secrets are encrypted with AES-256-GCM before touching disk.
+- Secrets are encrypted with AES-256-GCM before being inserted.
 Only the API layer decrypts them when responding to authenticated requests.
-- Legacy plain-text data is ignored to avoid leaking previously compromised secrets; re-import records through the UI to re-encrypt.
+- To migrate older `clients.json` data, run the dashboard locally with both the JSON file and Postgres configured, then manually re-enter each record so it is re-encrypted.
 - UI copy actions rely on the browser Clipboard API and gracefully degrade when unavailable.

 ## Testing Scenarios